 Our lab uses a variety of approaches including patch clamp electrophysiology, EEG, stereotactic surgeries, optogenetics/chemogenetics, neuroanatomy, viral vectors, and transgenic mouse models to explore research questions at the intersection of neuroscience, physiology, and endocrinology.
 For more information about the lab, please see www.christianlab.org.

 A Ph.D. in Neuroscience or a related field is required.
-Candidates close to defending the dissertation will be considered.
-Particular preference will be given to applicants with experience in electrophysiology, optogenetics, and/or calcium/voltage imaging.
+Candidates close to defending their dissertation will be considered.
 The successful applicant will have evidence of research productivity as shown in at least one high-quality first-author publication, good oral and written communication skills, and will be highly motivated and self-driven.

 To apply, please submit: (1) a cover letter describing your research interests, relevant background, and career goals; (2) current CV; and (3) contact information for 2-3 references to Dr. Catherine Christian at firstname.lastname@example.org.

 Internal Number: Christian_Postdoc_2018

 The Christian Lab is located in the Department of Molecular and Integrative Physiology at the University of Illinois at Urbana-Champaign, a top-ranked research institution at the heart of an affordable, family-friendly community with a high quality of life.
 State-of-the-art core research facilities and collaborative opportunities are available through the Beckman Institute for Advanced Science and Technology, Carver Biotechnology Center, and the Carl R. Woese Institute for Genomic Biology.